 Applying for a provisional driving licence

-Before you can learn to drive a car, moped or motorcycle you must apply for a provisional driving licence.
-If you already hold a valid full driving licence and want to learn to drive large vehicles, minibuses or buses you must apply for provisional entitlement for these vehicles.
+Before you learn to drive you must apply for a provisional driving licence.
+If you already hold a valid full driving licence and want to add a higher category you must apply for provisional entitlement to this category.

-You can apply for your provisional driving licence by completing the DL1 application form which is available from main Post Office® branches, local vehicle licensing offices or MOT centres.
+You can apply for your provisional driving licence by completing the DL1 application form which is available from main Post Office® branches or MOT test centres.

 You will need to enclose original documentation confirming your identity, a passport style colour photograph and the fee of £62.50.

 Send your completed application and payment to:Driver & Vehicle Agency (DVA)

 Alternatively you may submit your application at any one of the seven MOT test centres that provide a checking service.
 The test centres offering this service are situated in Armagh, Ballymena, Belfast , Downpatrick, Enniskillen, Londonderry (New Buildings) and Omagh or Coleraine County Hall.